-- (8) A description of the method(s) used to document SIU referrals received and investigations conducted. - (a) An overview of any case management system and/or computer program used to memorialize SIU referrals received and investigations conducted. - (b) The manner in which the insurer tracks SIU / investigative information for compliance purposes (i.e. number of SIU referrals received, number of investigations opened, outcome of investigations conducted, etc.)
+- (11) A description of the method(s) used to document SIU referrals received and investigations conducted. - (a) An overview of any case management system and/or computer program used to memorialize SIU referrals received and investigations conducted.

+(b) The manner in which the insurer tracks SIU/investigative information for compliance purposes, i.e., the number of SIU referrals received, the number of investigations opened, the outcome of investigations conducted, etc.

-Drafting Note: states that do not mandate fraud reporting or have other requirements should revise this section to reflect state requirements.
+Drafting Note: States that do not mandate fraud reporting or have other requirements should revise this section to reflect state requirements.

-- (9) A description of the procedures the insurer has established to ensure suspected insurance fraud is timely reported to [agency / division name] pursuant to [insert reference to state law] - (a) A statement as to which individual(s) or group, within the organization is responsible for reporting suspected fraud on the insurer's behalf. - 1.
-When composing such a statement, companies may cite specific position descriptions in lieu of employee names. - (b) A description of the insurer's criteria or threshold for reporting fraud to the Commissioner. - (c) A description of insurer's means of submission of suspected fraud reports to the Commissioner (e.g. NAIC OFRS, NICB, NHCAA, electronic state system, or other)
+- A description of the procedures the insurer has established to ensure that suspected insurance fraud is timely reported to [agency/division name] pursuant to [insert reference to state law]. - (13) A statement as to which individual(s) or group, within the organization is responsible for reporting suspected fraud on the insurer's behalf. - (a) When composing such a statement, companies may cite specific position descriptions in lieu of employee names. - (b) A description of the insurer's criteria or threshold for reporting fraud to the commissioner. - (c) A description of insurer's means of submission of suspected fraud reports to the commissioner (e.g. Online Fraud Reporting System (OFRS), National Insurance Crime Bureau (NICB), National Health Care Anti-Fraud Association (NHCAA), electronic state system, or other).